 Usage of any facility microscope is only allowed after personal training, no matter how experienced you are.
 This includes not just technical training, but also an introduction to facility rules, health and safety, and other important issues, and therefore is strictly compulsory.

 Microscope training is for FILM users only.
 Our training has become popular, and people using their own lab microscopes have asked for it - unfortunately we don't have sufficient staff to respond to this surplus demand at the moment.
 To guarantee the best use of staff time, people not using FILM microscopes after training will be charged for microscope and staff time (see charges for further details).

 Ordered steps to follow for training

-- Send an email to a member of FILM staff with a short description of your planned experiment.
+- Request training on PPMS and an account for recharging, you can also send an email to a member of FILM staff with a short description of your planned experiment.

 - We will confer with you to arrange a time and date.
 FILM staff can help in planning the experiment and choosing the correct equipment.

 - The required microscope is then booked for at least three hours (see below).
 Unless you have your own lab or grant, please make sure your supervisor is ready to cover the usage charges - when using the microscope you must provide a grant code for payment.